colin-skinner/VastTest/README.md

 - Better testing (including a more test-as-I-go approach)
     - Includes modules that are better designed
+    - With hindsight, I may change the simulation to add trucks in different locations at the start of the simulation (i.e. waiting in line) for better testing.
 - Data validation for inputs
     - I didn't really have enough time
     - This also goes hand-in-hand with better testing, as this makes modules have more defined unit tests for each function
 - Better documentation as I write my code
     - I try to name functions and variables so that they are easy to understand, but this also includes commenting
-    - Since it was changing functions often, I opted out of documenting as I went, but ran out of time to finish it completely.
+    - Since I was changing functions often, I opted out of documenting as I went, but ran out of time to finish it completely.

-Overall, I think that given a larger timeframe to start (like a day or two), I would have spent some more time planning and creating tests for each module.
-In the past I've only used pytest and [Unity](https://www.throwtheswitch.org/unity) (but only in the context of microcontrollers and a specific VSCode IDE called PlatformIO), so it was a new experience trying to develop testing code for this simulation (I would have used Unity, but I did this challenge on my flight back from New Zealand, so I didn't have any internet to download the library).

-In the end, unfortunately I did not end up with enough time to close out the testing.
-Normally, my problem solving approach is to test as I go, but since I was a little pressed for time (and since this is a particularly large assignment), I defaulted to a "test the solution as a whole" approach, which is not something I normally do when coding.
-So that is something I would like to improve for next time, and hopefully this summer working on Haven-1.
+I believe my solution is fairly intricate and scaleable for more types of objects than just trucks and stations.
+I'm proud of the implentation of the unity testing, and that is something I would like to continue improving for more robust code, especially this summer working on Haven-1.

 Thanks for this great opportunity!